-To prevent yourself and other people falling into debt or take payday express loans to pay for Christmas stocking fillers, swap items you already have that you don't need or know your friends need more.
+To prevent yourself and other people falling into debt to pay for Christmas stocking fillers, swap items you already have that you don't need or know your friends need more.
 That's kindness with everyone gaining.

 Conclusion: Giving on Christmas